Antony Starr

-Antony Starr (born 25 October 1975) is a New Zealand actor, known for his television roles.
-He played the dual roles of Jethro and Van West on Outrageous Fortune (2005–10), Lucas Hood on Banshee (2013–16), and Homelander on The Boys (2019–present).
+Antony Starr (born 25 October 1975) is a New Zealand actor.
+He is best known for his television roles, such as the dual roles of Jethro and Van West in the series Outrageous Fortune (2005–10), Lucas Hood in the Cinemax series Banshee (2013–16), and Homelander in Amazon Prime Video's superhero streaming television series The Boys and its spin-offs (2019–present), for which he gained wider acclaim.

-For his role in the 2012 Australian film Wish You Were Here, Starr won the AACTA Award for Best Actor in a Supporting Role, among other accolades.
+For his performance in the 2012 Australian film Wish You Were Here, Starr won the AACTA Award for Best Actor in a Supporting Role, among other accolades.
 He was nominated for the New Zealand Film Award for Best Actor for his performance in After the Waterfall (2010).

+Early life

+Starr was born in Wellington, New Zealand.
+Growing up, he was passionate about surfing and trained in karate.
+Starr is multilingual and can speak English, Indonesian, Norwegian, and Spanish.

+He attended Rangitoto College, graduating in 1993.
+Although he was a good student, he was frequently absent.
+He took drama classes in school and worked as an extra in various productions, eventually pursuing acting full-time.
+During this period, he also worked at a petrol station.

 Career

+1995–2017: Early work and breakthrough

 Starr began his professional acting career early in the 1990s with a small part in Shortland Street and had guest roles in Xena: Warrior Princess.

 In 2001, Starr was cast in Mercy Peak as Todd Van der Velter, a guest role that he had throughout the show's three seasons.
 He also received a role as the brother of long running character Waverley Wilson in the soap opera Shortland Street.
 He appeared for several weeks as part of the write out of the Minnie Crozier character.
 Starr stated he did not like the fast pace of the show and thought his performances suffered because of it.

 Since then, Starr's television credits have included a core cast role in kids' series Hard Out and guest roles in P.E.T.
 Detectives and Street Legal as well as a brief stint in Serial Killers, the comedy series that was penned by Outrageous Fortune co-creator James Griffin.

 Playing twins Van and Jethro West won Starr the 2007 Air New Zealand Screen Award for Performance by an Actor, the award for Best Actor at the Qantas Television Awards and Best Actor at the Asian TV Awards in the same year.
 Readers of the TV Guide also voted Starr Best Actor in the 2007 TV Guide Best on the Box People's Choice Awards.
 In 2005, he was named Best Actor at the inaugural Qantas Television Awards for his role in Outrageous Fortune.